Luxosaucer/Fixes/src/ch01-01-installation.md

 ### Adding Rust For Visual Studio Code

 Open Visual Studio Code, go to extension and search for “rust-analyzer”.
 Click on enable.
 Reload the Visual Studio Code window.
 This will have enabled Rust, additionally Cargo and the Rust linter comes pre-installed with the Rust installation file.
-For more information go here.
+For more information go [here][visualstudiocode].

 ### Adding Rust For Visual Studio